-The principal activities of the company during the financial year was to advance social or public welfare and to enhance the natural environment & agriculture by suporting marginalised smallholder farming and pastoralist communitities in developing countries.
+The principal activities of the company during the financial year was to advance social or public welfare and to enhance the natural environment & agriculture by suporting marginalised smallholder farming and pastoralist communities in developing countries.

-2021 Result
+2022 Result

-The Global Evergreening Alliance (GEA) has achieved a surplus for the year of \$149,790 whilst consistent with the previous year's result, it is based on a substantial increase in Total Revenue up \$2.9 million to \$4.3 million; facilitating \$2.2 million in Domestic Programs expenditure to projects and supported by an uplift in operational resources of \$657,961 to \$1.9 million.
+The Global Evergreening Alliance (GEA) incurred a loss for the year of \$348,572, it is based on a decrease in Total Revenue of \$584,133 to \$3.7 million; facilitating \$947,093 in International Programs expenditure, \$263,415 in Domestic Programs expenditure to projects and supported by an uplift in operational resources of \$1.9 million to \$3.8 million.

-The annual result reflects a significant increase in Grants up \$3.4 million offset by a drop of \$0.5m in Donations, reflecting a significant donor deciding to continue to support GEA through a private foundation providing grant funding.
-The increase in operational expenditure reflects resourcing up GEA's capabilities in both Fundraising \$792,328 and Program Support \$412,895.
+The annual result reflects an increase in Grants of \$225,361 offset by a drop of \$731,028 in Donations, reflecting a significant donor deciding to continue to support GEA through a private foundation providing grant funding.
+The increase in operational expenditure reflects resourcing up GEA's capabilities in Project Program Support costs \$192,574, Fundraising \$434,221 and Community Education costs \$228,861.

-The financial health of the organisation is sound; underpinned by an ongoing grants base and strong future grants pipeline, with two recent grant proposals approved.
+The financial health of the organisation is sound; underpinned by an ongoing grants base and strong future grants pipeline, with one recent grant agreement approved and executed.